 So I decided to put everyone I’ve ever lived with, slept with, or been reviewed by on hold, and to start with someone I barely knew whom I had hated only for awhile.”

-She went on to describe that relationship, how she struggled with it, and how she was then able to forgive the person—and how much she, and her life, improved afterward.
+She went on to describe that relationship, how she struggled with it, and how she was then able to forgive the person—and as a result, how much she, and her life, improved afterward.

-So even though you may find forgiving others to be difficult at first—it definitely gets easier with practice!
+And even though you may find forgiving others to be difficult at first—you’ll soon find that it definitely gets easier with practice!